christianmonks/atlas-streamlit-clone/README.md

 - *Females*: for the female population
 - *Males*: for the male population

-For disaggregation, the first letter should be in lowercase followed by numbers or intervals, for example: *P18+* or *M20-24*.
+For disaggregation, the first letter should be in upper case followed by numbers or intervals, for example: *P18+* or *M20-24*.